-The JPB's forecasted electrification substantial completion date for the BBII contract in the MPS June update remains December 31, 2023.
-JPB is working with BBII to improve progress on both the signals system, which lags behind baseline productivity level, and traction power facilities, which continue to progress at a slow rate.
+The JPB's forecasted electrification substantial completion date for the BBII contract in the MPS July update remains December 31, 2023.
+JPB is working with BBII to improve progress on both the signal systems, which lags behind baseline productivity level, and traction power facilities, which continue to progress at a slow rate.